 how to cut fabric for patchwork and quilting

 how to ‘fussy cut’ for patchwork and quilting

 how to pin, stitch and press a patchwork block

 how to join patchwork blocks to make a row

 There is even one on how to thread up a sewing machine (mine’s a Bernina)

 The quilt pattern is FREE as is available right here on the website – just click here.

-If you like the idea of some different animals, there is always my ‘Jaguar and Cub’ fabric.
-Click here to see it.
+If you like the idea of some different animals, there is always my ‘Jaguar and Cub’ fabric (seen here on a cushion).
+Click here to see the fabric.

 Or there’s my ‘Bears’ fabric design.
 Click here to see it.

 Thank you for reading my blog.
 Quilt patterns are here, Fabrics are here, Classes are here